Choose Toggles if...

 A travel or client services team sends an outbound update from Outlook with approved language, a PDF, a standard subject, and required recipients.

 No. Toggles does not include shared inbox assignment, internal comments, or collision detection.
 It is an Outlook workflow layer focused on outbound email assembly, not inbound team collaboration.
+Front may be a better fit when those shared inbox collaboration features are the core requirement.
+Toggles is stronger when the team wants to keep Outlook and make repeatable sends faster and more consistent.

 Bring one repeatable client email and see how Toggles can assemble the body, variables, files, subject, recipients, signature, and guidance inside Outlook.